PJplayer/AlphaPlayerLife/README.md

 - 👋 Hi, I’m @AlphaPlayerLife
 - 👀 I’m interested in gym
-- 🌱 I’m currently learning html, CSS, JS
+- 🌱 I’m currently learning Java ☕
 - 💞️ I’m looking to  first job as programmer
 - 📫 How to reach me: https://www.linkedin.com/in/patryk-jakubowski-a42167123/